cloudwatt/nixpkgs-tungsten/README.md

 ### Run tests

-`nix-build test/test.nix`
+`nix-build -A test.contrail`

-This launches a vm, installs some Contrail services and tries to curl them
+This launches a vm, installs some Contrail services and runs some basic tests

 ### Build Docker Images